-Comparative information has been restated to align to the presentation in the current period
+Where applicable comparative information has been restated to align to the presentation in the current period.

 Going concern

 The Trust Manager is responsible for assessing the ability of the Trust to continue as a going concern and disclosing, as applicable, matters related to going concern and using the going concern basis of accounting.